M-Net: 2000s

 The channel rebranded again on 11 February 2001 with the new tagline "We Call it Magic".
 The new logo incorporated the iconic M symbol inside a square, representing the values of M-Net as a "brave, colourful and exciting channel", while also accommodating it with its sub-brands, and strengthening its ties with the wider network of M-Net sister channels.
 In addition, M-Net had secured the rights to the American reality show Temptation Island, shot in Belize.
 The network also secured the rights to the smash hit reality format Big Brother, with the aim of producing a localised version for South Africa.
 The first season alone was set to be the biggest production to date, with a record-breaking number of 120 jobs, the equivalent of three separate productions, created in its making.
 M-Net had plans to continue its growth strategy in 2002.
 Following on from the success of Big Brother, the channel secured the rights to another groundbreaking international format, Idols, which premiered on 10 March 2002.

-Icasa ruled in favour of the withdrawal of Open Time on its terrestrial feed on 1 June 2005, seeing it as unfair for a subscription-based network.
+ICASA ruled in favour of the withdrawal of Open Time on its terrestrial feed on 1 June 2005, seeing it as unfair for a subscription-based network.
 The new rule was put into effect from 1 April 2007.
 Ahead of closing, some 550,000 South Africans regularly watched the slot, which consisted largely of local productions.
 To deal with its loss of revenue, projected to be at R60 million, M-Net unveiled a one-hour block of its original soaps (among them Egoli) from April 2007.

+2010s

+A new line-up was introduced on 1 April 2011, which implied the end of Afrikaans and sports programming on the satellite feed of the channel, as well as the removal of KTV from both terrestrial and satellite feeds.
+KTV was removed because the target audience migrated to DSTV's dedicated kids channels, while the sports and Afrikaans programming continued on the terrestrial feed because its subscribers did not have sports and language-specific channels.
+With these changes, the satellite feed would only air English-language entertainment programming all day.
+On 21 February 2018, Multichoice announced the shutdown of the terrestrial feed with the switch-off of its analogue subscription network, with the migration completing on 31 March.
+After the shutdown date, its legacy analogue subscribers went to either DStv (in areas without DTT signal) or GOtv.